MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Deduplicate-DPM-storage.md

 ## Common questions
 **Q:** DPM VHDX files need to be 1TB of size.
 Does this mean DPM cannot backup a VM or SharePoint or SQL DB or file volume of size > 1TB?

 **A:** No. DPM aggregates multiple volumes into one to store backups.
-So, the 1TB file size doesnâ€™t have any implications for data source sizes that DPM can backup.
+So, the 1TB file size doesn’t have any implications for data source sizes that DPM can backup.

 **Q:** It looks as though DPM storage VHDX files must be deployed on remote SMB file shares only.
 What will happen if I store the backup VHDX files on dedup-enabled volumes on the same system where the DPM virtual machine is running?

 **A:** As discussed above, DPM, Hyper-V and dedup are storage and compute intensive operations.
 Combining all three of them in a single system can lead to I/O and process intensive operations that could starve Hyper-V and its VMs.
 If you decide to experiment configuring DPM in a VM with the backup storage volumes on the same machine, you should monitor performance carefully to ensure that there is enough I/O bandwidth and compute capacity to maintain all three operations on the same machine.

 **Q:** You recommend dedicated, separate deduplication and backup windows.
-Why canâ€™t I enable dedup while DPM is backing up?
+Why can’t I enable dedup while DPM is backing up?
 I need to backup my SQL DB every 15 minutes.

 **A:** Dedup and DPM are storage intensive operations and having both of them running at the same time can be inefficient and lead to I/O starvation.
-Therefore, to protect workloads more than once a day (for example SQL Server every 15 minutes) and to enable dedup at the same time, ensures thereâ€™s enough I/O bandwith and computer capacity to avoid resource starvation.
+Therefore, to protect workloads more than once a day (for example SQL Server every 15 minutes) and to enable dedup at the same time, ensures there’s enough I/O bandwith and computer capacity to avoid resource starvation.

 **Q:** Based on the configuration described, DPM needs to be running in a virtual machine.
-Why canâ€™t I enable dedup on replica volume and shadow copy volumes directly rather than on VHDX files?
+Why can’t I enable dedup on replica volume and shadow copy volumes directly rather than on VHDX files?

 **A:** Dedup does deduplication per volume operating on individual files.
 Since dedup optimizes at the file level, it is not designed to support the VolSnap technology that DPM leverages to store its backup data.
 By running DPM in a VM, Hyper-V maps the DPM volume operations to the VHDX file level, allowing dedup to optimize backup data and provide larger storage savings.

 **Q:** The above sample configuration has created only 7.2TB volumes.
 Can I create bigger or smaller volumes?

 **A:** Dedup runs one thread per volume.
 As the volume size becomes bigger, dedup requires more time to complete its optimization.
 On the other hand with small volumes there is less data in which to find duplicate chunks, which can result in reduced savings.
 So, it is advisable to fine tune the volume size based on total churn and system hardware capabilities for optimal savings.
 More detailed information on determining volume sizes used with deduplication can be found in Sizing volumes for Deduplication in Windows Server.
 For more detailed information on determining volume sizes used with deduplication see [Sizing Volumes for Data Deduplication](http://go.microsoft.com/fwlink/?LinkId=522575).